weirdgloop/weirdgloop.org/_posts/2024-10-10-why-were-helping-more-wikis-move-away-from-fandom.md

 **If a wiki community is unhappy, and they have a better option somewhere else, they should be able to leave and take their stuff with them**.
 We won’t prop up the old wiki, Weekend-at-Bernie’s style, abusing the dominant Google position that the wiki editors built up while they were on our platform.

-In my opinion, this is really the only rule that matters.
+In my opinion, *this is really the only rule that matters*.
 If you have the ability to leave (and take your revenue-driving wiki with you) when things go to shit, then your host has an extremely strong incentive to not let things completely go to shit.

 There’s a long history of wiki farms vaguely handwaving that they’d agree to something like this, and then backtracking later.
 So why believe us?